 The Key Clauses

 When dissecting music publishing agreements, it’s crucial to identify and understand the key clauses that will impact an artist’s career.
 Some of these include the scope of rights assigned, the terms of the agreement, and the territories covered.
-Additionally, the agreement will detail the obligations of the publisher in promoting and exploiting the music, as well as the creative control retained by the artist.
+Additionally, the agreement will detail the publisher’s obligations to promote and exploit the music, as well as the creative control retained by the artist.

 Royalty Splits and Payment Structures

 One of the most significant aspects of music publishing agreements is how music royalties are split between the songwriter and the publisher.
-Typically, these splits vary widely depending on the negotiating power of the artist and the value perceived by the publisher.
+Typically, these splits vary widely depending on the artist’s negotiating power and the publisher’s perceived value.
 Payment structures can also vary, including advances paid to artists against future royalties, which are then recouped by the publisher from earnings generated by the music.
 Artists must grasp these details to negotiate terms that best support their financial goals.

 Rights Management and Song Ownership